Rules

 J. The Board will issue a written order or resolution reflecting its decision and the proposal that the Board approves will be an attachment to that written order or resolution.

-K. The effective date of the written order will be the date on which the Chairman of the District signs the order or resolution.
+K. The effective date of the written order will be the date on which the President of the Board signs the order or resolution.
 The order or resolution will include a statement that the proposal becomes effective and final on that date.
 Any appeal authorized by Texas Water Code Chapter 36, Subchapter H will run from that effective date.

 L. If in the course of the deliberation during the hearing, the Board decides to substantially change the proposal, the Board will "continue" or postpone the matter until a future Board meeting.
 Prior to consideration of the substantially changed proposal, the District will provide a notice and opportunity for comment and hold a hearing on the substantially changed proposal.
 It is solely within the discretion of the Board what constitutes a substantial change to a proposal under this Rule.